kasbench/globeco-trade-service/cursor-log.md

 Action: Added a section to README.md describing the executionStatus data model, including entity fields, DTOs (Response, Put, Post), and a table of all executionStatus API endpoints with request/response DTOs and descriptions.
 Included example requests and responses.
 Ensured style and structure are consistent with requirements.md and codebase conventions.

 Also updated openapi.yaml to include the full OpenAPI 3.0.3 specification for the executionStatus API, documenting all endpoints (GET all, GET by id, POST, PUT, DELETE), request/response schemas, parameters, and error responses.
 Ensured consistency with README.md and requirements.md documentation.
 All actions logged as required.

+---

+Request: Implement the APIs for execution using the requirements provided in requirements.md (step 28 of execution-plan.md) and generate the unit tests for the execution APIs (step 29).

+Action: Updated the log to record the request.
+Next, I will:
+1. Implement ExecutionController in the main package with endpoints for GET (all and by id), POST, PUT, and DELETE, mapping DTOs to entities and handling all CRUD operations as specified.
+2. Generate unit tests for ExecutionController using MockMvc to cover all endpoints (GET all, GET by id, POST, PUT, DELETE), verifying correct status codes, request/response mapping, and error handling.
+3. Ensure consistency with API URI, DTO, and test conventions used for other controllers.